-If you have not already requested official transcripts be sent to the LSAC’s Credential Assembly Service from every educational institution attended since you graduated from high school, then you should do so as soon as possible.
-The Service will provide us with verification of receipt of all transcripts once they have been vetted.
+If you have not already requested final official transcripts be sent to the LSAC’s Credential Assembly Service from every educational institution attended since you graduated from high school, then you should do so as soon as possible.
+The Service will provide us with verification of receipt of all transcripts once the have been authenticated.
 You can obtain additional information about requesting transcripts here.

 All students are under a continuous obligation to inform us of any changes to information contained in your law school application.
 Breach of this disclosure obligation could result in sanctions.
 This includes any changes of address, phone numbers, email addresses, arrests, financial obligations, tickets, you become party to a lawsuit, etc. Should something change, simply write a complete explanation and send it to us.

 We cannot overemphasize the importance of this obligation.
 Fear of embarrassment or concerns about bar admission often motivate students to conceal personal information someone might not want to disclose.
 However, concealing this information in the face of a disclosure obligation is a form of misconduct raising its own concerns about your character and fitness for the practice of law.
 The board of bar examiners in the state where you plan to take the bar exam requires that you undergo a criminal and financial background check.
 You will have to explain any discrepancies between these search results, contents of your bar application, and information in your law school file.
 Failure to account for any inconsistencies may prevent you from bar admission.
 Therefore, failure to disclose information to us over the duration of your studies not only violates our Code of Conduct, but can jeopardize your eligibility to sit for state bar examinations.